NikNeese/softwareprojekt-storm/README.md

 https://bitbucket.org/kingpfogel/softwareprojekt-storm/src/master/frontend/
 frontend needs a hosts.txt which holds the information of all supervisor. this information is needed such that the frontend knows where to look for the gathered data
 ####Saltstack repositories
-Those two saltstack formulas were reduced and adjusted to instantly work with "Amazon Linux AMI 2018.03.0 (ami-03a71cec707bfc3d7)" that have a lot of programs preinstalled (java, python and other features).
+Those two saltstack formulas were adjusted to instantly work with "Amazon Linux AMI 2018.03.0 (ami-03a71cec707bfc3d7)" that have a lot of programs preinstalled (java, python and other features).
 The only preparational work that needs to be done is to follow the instructions to install salt and to configure salt and run it with the given top file
-####tbd-give the topfile-tbd-give the pillar file-tbd-describe master/minion config
 ####Salt-master (can also have a second identity as a minion)
-Sudo yum update
+sudo yum update
 sudo yum install https://repo.saltstack.com/yum/amazon/salt-amzn-repo-latest.amzn1.noarch.rpm sudo yum clean expire-cache sudo yum install salt-master